fikiman7000/dao-tutorial/README.md

-# This is my project title
+# This is my DAO Tutorial

 This sentence describes what my project is about summarized.

 ## More Details

-I can explain how my project works here with different topics.
+This project can be called a democratic process because it enables members to be able to vote on proposals, in this regard, they have to make a token payment so as to have a voice.
 ## Upcoming

 - [x] I have done this activity
-- [ ] I plan to do this activity next
+- [ ] I plan to create a decentralized exchange in subsequent tutorial to further help in this project.

 ## Contribution